chowland/AFiD-MuRPhFi/README.md

 One key difference from the original version of AFiD is that the scalar fields are evaluated at the mid-points of the computational cells.
 This staggered grid was implemented by Chris Howland and allows one to change the direction of gravity.

+The refined grid can also be used to evolve a phase-field variable to model the melting and dissolving of immersed solid objects.
+This implementation is currently under development.

 ## Contributing
 If you would like to contribute to bug fixing/feature development/documentation, please create a new branch, commit your changes and then submit a pull request.